stanisic-luka/luka-stanisic/README.md

 ### Hi, I’m Luka! 👋

 📣
-I am a full stack software engineer working in a distributed team for a large international company as well as a lead engineer helping launch a Swiss startup.
+I am a full stack engineer working in a distributed team for a large international company and a lead engineer helping launch a Swiss startup.

 🔨
 My specialties are **Angular**, **NgRx**, **.NET Core**, and **SQL Server**